JoeVirtual/KonFoo/docs/reading.rst

     class MapperPointer(Pointer):

         def __init__(self, address=None, byte_order=BYTEORDER):
-            # Attach the mapper as the referenced data object by the pointer.
+            # Attach the mapper as the referenced data object to the pointer.
             super().__init__(Mapper(), address, byte_order)

 or